nst/objc_dep/README.md

 ### Graphing class dependencies

 So how do we achieve loose coupling in our own code?
 Well, at first, we need to get a better idea on the current coupling.
-Let us define class dependency: _class A depends on B iff class A imports class B header_.
+Let us define class dependency: _class A depends on B if class A imports class B header_.
 With such a definition, we can draw a graph of dependencies between classes by considering the Objective-C `#import` directives in each class.
 We assume here that the files are named according to the classes they contain.

 I wrote [objc_dep.py](https://github.com/nst/objc_dep), a Python script which extracts imports from Objective-C source code.
 The output can then be displayed in [GraphViz](http://www.graphviz.org/) or [OmniGraffle](http://www.omnigroup.com/products/omnigraffle/).
 You can then see an oriented graph of dependencies between classes.
-Note that we could also compute metrics on coupling but it's not the point here.
+Note that we could also compute metrics on coupling, but it's not the point here.

 ### Sample usage